anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

 I learnt more about the agile methodology, it's core values and a little of the history and how it first came about.
-I did some further reseearch on the Atlassian website.
+I did some further research on the Atlassian website.
 I think fundamentally it is a process that involves understanding, collaborating, learning and staying flexible and gives you the ability to deliver value to customers far quicker.

 I spent some time working on a previous project - rps game.
 I added further functionality to it by allowing the user to pick 3/5/7 games, the winner being the one who wins the most.
 I applied what I learnt today on CSSGrid and Flexbox to the styling of the game.